jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The input parameters of a procedure are its writable objects.
 The output values are its readable objects.
 Objects that are read-write are like in-out or thru parameters.
 One readable object can be chosen to be the return value, which promotes it to being the main output parameter.
 This might not give it extra capabilities, only an extra notation in certain places.
 The return value is denoted in a diagram by putting the term __Return__ near one of the parameters.
 The private objects are the procedure’s local variables.
 If __A__ is an input parameter and __B__ is an output parameter, you can also say that the procedure *takes* __A__ and *gives* __B__.

-Squares inside procedures are non executing clauses or procedure references.
-Diamonds inside procedures are executing clauses or procedure calls.
+Squares inside procedures are non executing nested procedures or procedure references.
+Diamonds inside procedures are executing nested procedures or procedure calls.

 ### Procedure Versus Type